hason29/Windows-Optimization-Toolbox/README.md

 # Disclaimer
 WARNING: I do NOT take responsibility for what may happen to your system!
-Run scripts at your own risk!
+Run script at your own risk!